The Ceremony for Wishing Bodhichitta, Together with Advice

-First, making prostration.
-We have our own enlightenment as a focus and the Buddhas representing that, and with prostration we throw ourselves fully in this direction, represented by throwing ourselves down on the ground, full prostration, throwing very literally our whole energy in this direction.
-Showing respect to those who have achieved the goals that we want to achieve, enlightenment mainly, the Buddhas and the great masters, and showing respect to our own ability to achieve this, so our own Buddha-nature – these are the factors that we all have that will enable us to become a Buddha – and showing respect to our own future attainment of enlightenment, our own enlightenment of in the future.
+First, we make prostration.
+We have our own enlightenment as a focus and the Buddhas representing that, and with prostration, we throw ourselves fully in this direction, represented by throwing ourselves down on the ground, a full prostration; we’re throwing very literally our whole energy in this direction.
+Showing respect to those who have achieved the goals that we want to achieve, enlightenment mainly, the Buddhas and the great masters, and showing respect to our own ability to achieve this, so our own Buddha-nature.
+These are the factors that we all have that will enable us to become a Buddha and we show respect to our own future attainment of enlightenment, our own enlightenment in the future.

-Then the second limb is we make offerings.
-So, again we imagine offering everything.
-We’ve offered something material as a representation and we imagine offering everything – our energy, our efforts, our time, our hearts, our minds – everything to reaching enlightenment and to benefiting others.
+Then, the second limb is when we make offerings.
+Again, we imagine offering everything.
+We’ve offered something material as a representation.
+We imagine offering everything – our energy, our efforts, our time, our hearts, our minds – everything, to reaching enlightenment and to benefiting others.

-The third limb is we openly admit that we have difficulties and problems in helping others and achieving these goals – we’re lazy, we are confused, and so on – and then we apply the four opponent forces: “I sincerely regret that I’m like that; I really wish I were not like that.
+The third limb is openly admitting that we have difficulties and problems in helping others and achieving these goals – we’re lazy, we are confused, and so on.
+Then, we apply the four opponent forces: “I sincerely regret that I’m like that; I really wish I were not like that.
 I’m really going to try not to repeat it.
 I’m going to try to get out of these negative habits.
 And I reaffirm my foundation.
 What am I doing in life?
 Safe direction, bodhichitta.
-And whatever positive things I do, whether it’s study, meditation, or here having this ritual of aspiring bodhichitta, whatever I do, I want to apply it as an opponent to overcome these shortcomings I have.”
+Whatever positive things I do, whether it’s study, meditation, or having this ritual of aspiring bodhichitta, whatever I do, I want to apply it as an opponent to overcome these shortcomings I have.”

-So that’s the first thing here, we’ve set up the shelf, made offerings, and we do the seven-part practice – or the seven-limb prayer or offering – and then we have, he says, “a mind never to turn back until the ultimate realization of your Buddha-essence.”
-“Buddha-essence” is referring to Buddha-nature; and the ultimate realization of Buddha-nature is our attainment of enlightenment.
+The first thing is that we’ve set up the shelf, made offerings, and we do the seven-part practice – or the seven-limb prayer or offering – and then we have, he says, “a mind never to turn back until the ultimate realization of your Buddha-essence.”
+“Buddha-essence” is referring to Buddha-nature; the ultimate realization of Buddha-nature is our attainment of enlightenment.
 Buddha-nature is referring to the factors we have that will enable us to reach enlightenment.
-So, “I’m going to go all the way.
+“I’m going to go all the way.
 I’m not going to turn back until I reach enlightenment.”

-And then “with supreme belief in the Three Supreme Gems” – “belief” here has a very specific meaning in Buddhism; it’s a little bit different from our Western concept of belief.
+Then, “with supreme belief in the Three Supreme Gems,” “belief” here has a very specific meaning in Buddhism; it’s a little bit different from our Western concept of belief.
 It doesn’t mean faith in our Western sense, but it means to “believe a fact to be true.”
 It’s not, “I believe that it’s going to rain tomorrow.”
-That’s just a guess, I don’t really know.
-Or, “I believe in God,” which I can’t really understand, but just sort of “I believe.”
-And it’s not that “I believe in Santa Claus,” or something that doesn’t exist.
-But we believe in something which is true, a fact.
+That’s just a guess, as we don’t really know.
+Or, “I believe in God,” which we can’t really understand, but it’s just sort of something “I believe.”
+Further, it’s not that “I believe in Santa Claus,” or something that doesn’t exist.
+However, we believe in something which is true, a fact.

-And what do I believe about it?
+What do I believe about it?
 “I believe that that fact is true.”
-And so here, what are we talking about?
+Here, what are we talking about?
 The Three Supreme Gems, so, “I believe that it is a fact.
-It’s true that there is this state from which all the problems, shortcomings, and so on are removed from a mental continuum and that mental continuum then fully uses all its potentials.
+It’s true that there is this state from which all problems, shortcomings, and so on are removed from a mental continuum and that mental continuum then fully uses all its potentials.
 That is something that I believe is true; it’s a fact that there is such a thing – that’s the Dharma.
 The Buddhas have achieved it in full and the Sangha have achieved it in part.”

-Then there’s the aspiring belief, “I am convinced that this is something which is attainable and I wish to achieve it and I’m confident that it is possible for me to achieve that.”
+Then there’s the aspiring belief, “I am convinced that this is something attainable and I wish to achieve it and I’m confident that it is possible for me to achieve that.”

-And then there’s the clear-minded belief, which is, “In believing these facts to be true – I’m totally convinced of it – it clears my mind of disturbing emotions.”
-So, “I don’t have doubts about it.
+Next, is the clear-minded belief, which is, “In believing these facts to be true, I’m totally convinced of it, and it clears my mind of disturbing emotions.”
+“I don’t have doubts about it.
 I’m very secure about that.
 It makes me very emotionally stable.”
 It’s not a state of, “I believe the Buddhas are so wonderful and I’m such a horrible creature down here.
 I can’t achieve anything.”
 That’s very neurotic.
 I’m not talking about that.
 This is a belief in something that makes us more emotionally stable.

-And then, “with bent knee touching the ground and palms pressed together,” that’s just sort of the posture of respect, undoubtedly coming from customs of ancient India, then we “take safe direction three times,” in other words, we reaffirm, “This is the direction that I’m going in.”
+Then, “with bent knee touching the ground and palms pressed together” – that’s just the posture of respect, undoubtedly coming from customs of ancient India – we “take safe direction three times;” in other words, we reaffirm, “This is the direction that I’m going in.”

 (10) Next, with a mind of love toward all limited beings as a start, look to all wandering beings, barring none, suffering from birth and so forth in the three worse realms, and from death, transference, and so on.